broofa/pek/README.md

 1. It's pronounced "peek"
 2. It's spelled "Pｅk".
 Only pretentious jerks spell it "P&emacr;k".

-P&emacr;k is an observable data model in a similar vein in spirit to Backbone, Redux, and other frameworks of that ilk... but simpler.
+P&emacr;k is an observable data model similar in spirit to Backbone or Redux, but simpler.
 Much simpler.
 P&emacr;k models looks and behaves just like regular JavaScript data structures... with one important difference:

 ***P&emacr;k models are observable***